 If you are unsure how much you should eat daily, speak with your doctor or a nutritionist.
 A good starting point is a right diet for your age and gender.
 If you need to lose weight, slowly focus on healthy eating instead of dieting.

 Regular exercise can help your body burn off extra calories and control hunger hormones.
 Even if you are not trying to lose weight, getting into a regular physical activity routine will help curb binge-eating episodes and overeating.

 5) Reward Yourself for Small Goals:

-When you are trying to develop new habits, it’s important to reward yourself at every step along the way.
-For example, if your goal is to eat more vegetables and less junk food, take time out of your schedule to cook a healthy meal in a wok or with a slow cooker.
+When trying to develop new habits, rewarding yourself at every step along the way is essential.
+For example, if you want to eat more vegetables and less junk food, take time out of your schedule to cook a healthy meal in a wok or with a slow cooker.
 You may want to keep a calendar of your weight loss goals and write down the small successes that you have had along the way.

 6) Keep a food journal:

-Writing down the foods, you eat every day can help you become more aware of your eating habits.
+Writing down the foods, you eat daily can help you become more aware of your eating habits.
 Meal plans are just a few steps away.
 All it takes is a little creativity and planning.
-If you tend to overeat when you’re bored or depressed, plan several fun activities for yourself in your free time, such as reading magazines or doing a puzzle.
+If you tend to overeat when bored or depressed, plan several fun activities for yourself in your free time, such as reading magazines or doing a puzzle.

 7) Visit a doctor to treat your ailments: